yarinraz159/saucedemo---automation/README.md

 # saucedemo-Test-automation
 # Test Automation Framework

-This repository contains test automation code for a web application using Selenium WebDriver and Java.
+This repository contains test automation code for a web application using Selenium WebDriver and Java, and including TestNG.

 ## Prerequisites